MSvabenic/Telefonski-Imenik-2.0/README.md

 # Telefonski-Imenik-2.0
-Simple phone book app to save person info with a picture, add multiple numbers for one person,  grid with all contacts and a person detail page.
+Simple phone book application to save contact info with a picture, add multiple numbers for a contact,  grid with all contacts and a contact detail page.

 After cloning or downloading the repository, open the solution in Visual Studio.
 Open Package Manager Console, choose DataLayer as default project and write: "update-database" to create a local database.